 Medical treatment of the little girls was also ensured in cases where this was not possible via the NHS, for the treatment of cases of psychological distress.

-The project has celebrated its first anniversary, renewing its commitment to continue restructuring the oldest parts of the structure and supporting the primary needs of a community that is funded only through voluntary donations such as that of Reale Foundation.
+The project has celebrated its third anniversary, renewing its commitment to continue restructuring the oldest parts of the structure and supporting the primary needs of a community that is funded only through voluntary donations such as that of Reale Foundation.